chasetmartin/RoR_softDelete/README.md

   end

   # GET /items/deleted or /items/deleted.json
-  # Added controller action to GET soft-deleted trash can items
+  # Added controller action to GET soft-deleted trash can items, use unscoped to find all items
   def deleted
-    @items = Item.where.not(deleted_at: nil)
+    @items = Item.unscoped.where.not(deleted_at: nil)
+  end

+ private
+    # Use callbacks to share common setup or constraints between actions, use unscoped to find all items even soft-deleted
+    def set_item
+      @item = Item.unscoped.find(params[:id])
+    end

+    # Only allow a list of trusted parameters through, only name is required.
+    def item_params
+      params.require(:item).permit(:name)
+    end
 end
 ```
 #### I implemented a simple "trash can" so that the user can access the soft-deleted items, and I updated the show.html.erb file to include either the restore or soft_delete button based on the deleted_at attribute.
 ##### show.html.erb